-File: A drop-down list of valid 2D background layer files on the Map.
-A file is valid if it is a .DFS2 or .DFSU file with Item type = 'Infiltration', 'Seepage', or 'Recharge' (Figure 4.48).
+• File: A drop-down list of valid 2D background layer files on the Map.
+A file is valid if it is a .DFS2 or .DFSU file with Item type = 'Infiltration', 'Seep-age', or 'Recharge' (Figure 4.48).

 filtration type

 O None

-Varying in i domain Source 2D file ~
+Varying in domain Source 2D file ~

 O Varying in domain and flow dependent

 O Varying in domain and time

-O Varying in domain using capacity Source MIKE+ 2D infiltration layer ~
+O Varying in domain using capacity Source MIKE+ 2D infiltration layer \sim

 O Varying in domain and flow dependent , using capacit у

 filtration deta ils

-File C:\Program Files (x 86)\DHI\MIKE Zero\2021\Examples\MIKE_21\FlowModel_FM\HE > View
+File C:\Program Files (x 86)/DHI/MIKE Zero\2021\Examples\MIKE_21\FlowModel_FM\HE ~ View

-1
+Item Infiltration rate

-Figure 4.48 Point to a 2D infiltration file under the Infiltration details section on the editor
+Figure 4.48 Point to a 2D infiltration file under the Infiltration details section on the editor data file (.DFSU)', and has a drop-down list for selecting the Item to load.